 By forming a Delaware LLC, business owners safeguard their personal assets by building a shield between them and business liabilities.
-This means that, if the business itself cannot pay a creditor, then this shield makes it difficult for creditors to penetrate into your personal assets, such as your house, car and other personal possessions.
-If the business owner does not form an LLC and chooses to remain an unincorporated sole proprietor (or general partnership), they have unlimited liability for judgments against the business.
+This means that, if the business itself cannot pay a creditor, then this shield makes it difficult for creditors to penetrate into your personal assets.
+This includes your house, car and other personal possessions.
+What if the business owner does not form an LLC and chooses to remain an unincorporated sole proprietor (or general partnership)?
+They have unlimited liability for judgments against the business.

 The business uses can range from one person sales or consulting businesses to multi-million dollar commercial properties.
 It may operate an active business or simply hold passive assets, like real estate or intellectual property.

 As an added benefit, having “LLC” after your company name can lend credibility.
 This signals to customers and your vendors that you are a legitimate business.
 It tells them your company is not a fly-by-night alter ego of its owner/operator.

 Fundamentally, there are two organizational documents essential to every LLC formation.
 This includes (1) a public document filed with the applicable Secretary of State and (2) a private document (“Operating Agreement” or “Limited Liability Company Agreement”).